rocket-pool/old.docs.rocketpool.net/src/overview/contracts-integrations.md

 This list was updated 5/20/2023

-The addresses can be queried on chain by passing in the proper key to `rocketStorage.getAddress` (eg, pass in `keccak("contract.addressrocketNodeManager")`).
+The addresses can be queried on chain as shown in this [example](https://docs.rocketpool.net/developers/usage/contracts/contracts.html#interacting-with-rocket-pool).